Under NRS 484B.650, you can get charged with the crime of “aggressive driving” in Nevada if you do all of the following within the course of one mile:

 - The defendant did nothing illegal, and the police officers were mistaken.

-Depending on the case, potential evidence would include surveillance video, dashcam video, eyewitnesses, and medical records.
+Depending on the case, potential evidence may include surveillance and dashcam footage, eyewitness accounts, and medical records.
 Ultimately, the prosecution has the burden to prove guilt should the case go to trial.
 As long as the defense attorney can raise a reasonable doubt that the defendant did something unlawful, the D.A. may be willing to reduce or dismiss the charge.

 People who fail to show up to court or pay their fine will have a bench warrant issued for their arrest after a 30-day grace period.4 Once the judge issues a warrant, the only way to get it recalled (“quashed”) is to file a motion with the court and have a hearing.